redhat-et/ai-observability/rhoai/README.md

 ## Create custom resources and configurations for a central observability hub

-Create the observablity hub namespace `observability-hub`.
+Create the observability hub namespace `observability-hub`.
 If a different namespace is created, be sure to update the resource yamls accordingly.

 ```bash
 oc create ns observability-hub